mosi-sol/tribe-starter-app/README.md

 announcement of how to create DAPP (web3 / decentralized application) on Tribe platform.

-for declare at the start: 2 ways for doing this perpuse/goal.
+for declare at the startbegin: 2 ways for doing this perpuse/goal.

 ### 1- from core (just the main core developers can do this)